How Much Does Corporate Housing Cost in 2026?

 Corporate housing is flexible from month-to-month in terms of lease renewal.
 If your business travels get extended for whatever reason, flexible lease terms will let you extend your length of stay at monthly intervals.
 Airbnb and VRBO can also allow you to extend your stay, but the major downside is you may lose the property at odd intervals if someone else has booked it before you can extend your stay.
 An Airbnb is fine for stays where you can plan ahead for how long you will stay, such as on a vacation.
 But if you end up needing to extend your stay, issues may arise.

 Corporate housing and vacation rentals have similar amenities, but corporate housing companies tend to include all services in the fees.
-Vacation rentals may have extra fees.
+Airbnb vacation rentals have extra fees.
 Airbnb, for example, lists its own service fee, possible cleaning fees, and possible extra guest fees.
 In general, issues like extra fees and conditional rental renewal won’t be much of an issue for shorter-term stays.
 In fact, corporate housing arrangements do not allow for stays of less than 30 days.
-Bottom line: Airbnb and VRBO are great for short stays of less than 30 days, while corporate housing is ideal ofr longer stays of more than 30 days.
+Bottom line: Airbnb San Antonio and VRBO are great for short stays of less than 30 days, while corporate housing is ideal for longer stays of more than 30 days.

 In most cases, an Airbnb rental service’s app is the best way to get support during your stay.
 You’ll also likely be dealing with the individual that owns the place where you’re staying, which can feel restrictive.
 As for safety, both corporate housing and Airbnb/VRBO’s make it possible select safer places that are well-maintained for temporary housing.
 You’ll be able to see pictures of both kinds of accommodations so you can vet the living standards of your home away from home.

 So, what’s the average daily rate for an Airbnb/VRBO rental in the United States?
-In mid 2022, the average cost per day was $291.
-This would add up to $8730 per month.
-That said, for longer stays, Airbnb owners will often give you a discount as well, and the average price per day for a week or month long stay can get as low as $105 or $3,255 for one month.
-Assuming a $97 daily rate for corporate housing, you would pay $3,007 per month.
-This would save you $248 in a month, and potentially much more because Airbnb’s are not typically as flexible beyond 30 days.
+As of December 2025, the average cost per day per person for an Airbnb was $125.
+This would add up to $3750 per month.
+With a $110 daily rate for one person corporate housing, you would pay $3,300 per month.
+This would save you $450 in a month, and potentially much more because Airbnb’s are not typically as flexible beyond 30 days.
+For stays beyond 30 days corporate housing is cheaper than an Airbnb rental.

-*Note: the average daily rate for an Airbnb is substantially higher in major cities like New York City and Los Angeles.
+*Note: the average daily rate for an Airbnb is substantially higher in major cities like San Diego, San Francisco, and Los Angeles.

 The Bottom Line on Corporate Housing Costs